Win over Atletico confirms Chelsea were right to replace Lampard with Tuchel | Goal.com

 The Blues have been transformed into a solid, well-drilled unit in under a month, and they passed their toughest test yet by out-thinking and outplaying Diego Simeone's Spanish league leaders.

-As Tuchel said afterwards, "We never let them breathe.
+As Tuchel told BT Sport afterwards, "We never let them breathe.
 We never gave them any chances to counterattack."

 There's still a second leg to come, of course, but Olivier Giroud's stunning overhead kick has put Chelsea in an excellent position to reach the quarter-finals.